What qualifies you for liposuction surgery?

 How soon after lipo will I see results?

 Before and after liposuction photos might look appealing but patients need to keep in mind that the body needs a few months to adjust and reduce all the swelling.
 The patient will also need to continue following a diet in order to maintain the new body contour.

-How long does it take before going back to work after a hair transplant?
+How long does it take before going back to work?